WildRelation/hello-world/README.md

 # hello-world
-I don't know what is this xd
+I don't know what is this xd but I'm Joseph and I'm learning how to use this shit.